- New Enquiries

 Our Wills and Probate Team

-Our Wills and Probate Team is made up of solicitors, a legal secretary and an administration assistant.
-Our Team is supervised by a partner with over 40 years experience.
+Our Wills and Probate Team is made up of experienced Solicitors, a Paralegal and a legal assistant and is supervised by Jane Hinds, Senior Associate Solicitor with over 25 years' experience.

 If you have any questions or would like to arrange an appointment, please contact our Wills and Probate Team.